ramyrams/SoftwareEngineering/SoftwareArchitecture/APIManagementPlatform.md

 # Features

+# Features of an API Management service
+* Documentation – Sounds boring, right?
+Still, one of the most common problems of developers is figuring out how an API works.
+Development time is too precious to waste in trial and error of an undocumented API.
+An API management service has to provide an easy way to read the documentation and enable developers to “try before they buy”.
+In some cases it is even possible to provide interactive documentation.
+Simplicity and usability are the keys!
+* Analytics and Statistics – It is critical to understand how people use your API and get insights for your business.
+* Deployment – Should be flexible and support public or private clouds, on-premises implementations, or combinations.
+* Developer engagement – Engaging with your API consumers, developer or partners is important.
+Getting an easily accessible developer portal will significantly facilitate onboarding.
+* Sandbox environment – This feature will increase both the value of an API and its adoption rate.
+What better than being able to develop and test your code.

+# Traffic management and caching abilities.
+* Security – APIs carry sensitive data, so it is important to protect the exposed information.
+The service has to at least provide identity and access management for users and developers.
+* Monetization – Provide the capability to monetize your API.
+* Availability – Should be available, scalable and redundant.
+An API environment can become demanding and the service should be able to deal with any kind of errors, problems or temporary traffic spikes.

+# API Management Platforms Capabilities
+* API Discovery (Catalog, Search and Provisioning)
+* API Security (SSL, PKI, threat protection, schema validation, encryption, signatures, etc)
+* API Identity (AuthN & AuthZ, API key, OAuth, SAML, LDAP, proprietary IAM, multifactor, token translation & management)
+* API Orchestration (adaptation of multiple services, workflow operations, branching policies, etc.)
+* Uniform interface/proxy to multiple backend messaging protocols (JMS, RMI etc)
+* Developer and App OnBoarding (Client ID/App Key generation, Interactive API console)
+* Community Management (Blogs, Forums, Social features etc)
+* API Lifecycle governance (Versioning)
+* Traffic Mediation (SOAP to REST mediation, data format transformation, legacy application integration)
+* Traffic Shaping( Rate limitation, Caching etc)
+* Analytics & Traffic Monitoring
+* API metering, Billing and Monetization
+* Data Protection(Data encryption, Data masking etc for PCI/PII compliance)
+* Mobile Optimization (Pagination, Compression, JSON etc)
+* Deployment Flexibility (on-premise, cloud, managed service, SaaS, hybrid)
+* Operational Integration (System Monitoring, Clustering, Scalability, Migration)
+* Mobile Integration (support for push notifications, geolocation, streaming protocols)
+* Cloud Integration (SSO to SaaS providers, IaaS integration, SaaS data connectors, hybrid cloud support)

+# Benefits
+* Scalability: You don’t need to worry about the scalability of your resources exposed as APIs as it is implicitly taken care by App42.
+It also helps manage the traffic to your backend systems with IAM Management by filtering out the API calls as per your settings.
+* API Monitoring: With App42’s detailed analytics, you can see the metrics of your created and published APIs like how they are performing and take the actions accordingly.
+* API Versioning: App42 API Gateway enables you to create new versions of same APIs and keep the previous versions as well to support backward compatibility.
+* API Caching: You can also cache the responses for the configured time (TTL) in order to prevent unnecessary load on your backend systems.
+* Authentication and Authorization: With App42 API Gateway, you get readymade functionalities to apply authentication and authorization policies on your APIs to secure them.
+You can either choose key based authentication or OAuth.
+* Serverless APIs: In App42 API Gateway you can even create an API without hosting any backend systems.
+Just write your code and deploy it on the Gateway to expose it in the form of APIs.
+* Pay as you grow: Choose a plan that suits your pocket.
+Decide your choice by signing up for a 15 day free trial.
+For more information, please visit our pricing page.

+# Key features for an API management platform:
+ * Access control - Generate auth keys, HMAC support, multiple auth methods such as Basic Auth and Oauth2.0 support as well as path-based security.
+Organisation and key quotas, rate-limiting and throttling.
+* Analytics & Monitoring - Tyk has an Analytics and management dashboard that generates stats on usage, errors and underlying API performance.
+It also has monitoring suport for various gateway events and quota violations
+* Life-cycle management - Full life-cycle API version management, introduce new versions, expire old versions and mock out developer versions.
+* Developer on-boarding - Out of the box Tyk comes with a full-blown, mobile-optimised API Developer portal to enable self-service, tiered service enrollment.
+Did I mention it supports Swagger and API Blueprint doc standards?
+* On-premise, hybrid and cloud deployment - Tyk is one of the few solutions that can support a business through all levels of API management growth, from start-ups that want a no-hassle SaaS to enterprises that want to embed Tyk on-premise with seriousl SLA's and support

 ## Design and Prototype APIs
 * Design APIs, gather developers' feedback before implementing (API First Design).
 Design can be done from the publishing interface or via importing an existing Swagger 2.0 definition
 * Deploy a prototyped API, provide early access to APIs, and get early feedback